mate-academy/jv-pecs/README.md

 1. Each machine has the ability to start working.
 1. There is MachineProducer interface created.
 The goal of this interface is to create a list of specific machines (`Bulldozer`, `Excavator` and `Track`).
-Please parametrize it with the correct type.
-As well replace `Object` with right option.
+Please parameterize it and replace `Object` with the right option.
     ```java
     public interface MachineProducer<PARAMETRIZE ME>{ ... }
     ```